Grovety/CrowBot_GRC_program/README.md

 Once activated, the display on the DevBoard will update, and the robot will no longer respond to voice commands for movement.

-> Make sure to place the DevBoard on a flat surface before starting, as it will calibrate when entering tilt control mode.
+> Make sure to place the Board on a flat surface before starting, as it will calibrate when entering tilt control mode.
 When you see a circle on two intersecting lines appear on the screen, the calibration is done, and you’re ready to start controlling the robot.

-Tilt the DevBoard forward, backward, left, or right to control the robot's movement.
+Tilt the Board forward, backward, left, or right to control the robot's movement.
 The tilt angle determines the robot's speed.

 You can use voice commands 'Play Music' and 'Lights On' or 'Lights Off' in Tilt mode.